Dheemn/library-loader/README.md

 ### To be completed tasks
 1. Add feature to unzip archives.
-2. Create a placeholder GUI using Gotk3 with necessary elements.
+2. Create a placeholder GUI using Qt with necessary elements.
 3. Create a temporary button to import library zip files.
 4. Create a module to perform copy/move files and folders task.
 5. To perform necessary actions when a library zip file is selected.